 “You’ve asked for heavens guidance, and it is given.
 This situation isn’t right for you.
 Some vital information has been concealed, so you will need to dig deeper and ask more questions of those involved.
 Trust your gut feelings, since that is how I [as well as your other angels, guides, and Heavenly protectors] communicate with you.

-Margaret enthused how I couldn’t have gotten any clearer guidance.
-I was grateful knowing that I always receive the best guidance from angel cards if my heart is open.
-I just needed to stay strong and true to myself.
+I needed to stay strong and true to myself and they confirmed that for me.
 Yes, I had vested interest in the “relationship” I had built with her, but I had to believe there was better out there for me.
 I knew I couldn’t fall back into old thinking patterns.
 I needed to know and believe I was enough just by myself.
 No matter what anyone else thought.

 Work continued and I’d have days that were excruciating even though a lot of time had passed.
-I journaled to soothe myself while I was at work, using the notes section on my iPhone.
+While at work, I journaled to soothe myself, using the notes section on my iPhone.
 I wrote about how I felt pressured to be positive and how I thought I could put a little too much pressure on myself at times.

 Not that I was crabby all the time.
 I tried to make myself feel better by saying that maybe I didn’t necessarily act weird around the office, even though I know I did.
-Plus one time Peter had even gone and whined to Abby right when she had started.
+Plus one time Peter went and whined to Abby right when she had started.
 I overheard him saying something to her about me after I had lost my temper with him.
 I tried not to get too down on myself for losing my temper with him but he was always talking about me with Lauren.
-He had come into the room where I was working, trying to busy myself, and make the day go by.
+He had come into the room where I was working one day and trying to busy myself.
 He said something to the extent that gave the impression he didn’t know why I was doing what I was doing because it didn’t really need to be done.
-I gave an blasé response.
+I gave some kind of blasé response.

 I wanted to do what felt right in each moment and what felt like me.
 I reassured myself that I was learning how to do this, but I wasn’t where I wanted to be as far as my self-confidence went.
 I wanted so badly to start doing more of what made me feel good.